micleners/wp-local-dev-to-live/README.md

+Welcome to my tutorial on setting up local development and migrating to live.
+This was written for our local [Des Moines WordPress Meetup](https://www.meetup.com/wordpressdsm/).
+If you are in the area come check us out!
+This was written late 2018, so if the instructions have gotten out of date, but you find it useful, feel free to submit a PR.

-# Part 1: Setting Up Local Dev + Exploring WP Files and Database
+# Part 1: Setting Up Local Dev

 ## Options for Local Dev: Local By Flywheel, MAMP and Docker, oh my!

 The easiest way I've found to start local development is through Local by Flywheel.
 The software is provided by Flywheel, a managed WP host, but no purchase is required.
+### I will be demonstrating with Local by Flywheel: Please follow these [instructions for installation](https://getflywheel.com/layout/local-wordpress-development-environment-how-to/).

 The most popular historical method has been using a suite called MAMP for Mac, or WAMP or LAMP, for Windows and Linus respectively.
 I recommend this as a fallback if Local by Flywheel does not successfully load on your computer.
+#### If you have difficulty with Local by Flywheel, I suggest using [MAMP](https://skillcrush.com/2015/04/14/install-wordpress-mac/) or [WAMP](https://www.wpbeginner.com/wp-tutorials/how-to-install-wordpress-on-your-windows-computer-using-wamp/).

 There are other methods of local development out there - including using Docker.
 Feel free to experiment with these if you'd like - but for this tutorial:

-### I will be demonstrating with Local by Flywheel: Please follow these [instructions for instructions](https://getflywheel.com/layout/local-wordpress-development-environment-how-to/).

-Again, if you have difficulty with Local by Flywheel, I suggest using [MAMP](https://skillcrush.com/2015/04/14/install-wordpress-mac/) or [WAMP](https://www.wpbeginner.com/wp-tutorials/how-to-install-wordpress-on-your-windows-computer-using-wamp/).
+# Part 2: Exploring WP Files and Database

 ## WordPress Architecture